-The live version of “Lady and the Tramp” will be released on November 12, 2019, the same day that Disney’s new streaming service becomes available to the general public.
+The live version of “Lady and the Tramp” will be released on November 12, 2019, the same day Disney’s new streaming service becomes available to the general public.
 How convenient!
-So it’s no wonder that the release of the new feature is slated only for Disney+, and not for the big screen so far.
-As it stands right now, if you want to see Lady and Tramp in their live-action debut, you’ll have to subscribe to Disney+ (or have a really good friend who does and invites you over).
-Disney CEO Bob Iger says there was never any talk of making the feature film for the theater, but then again, Disney knows that at least a short theatrical run is needed in order to have a shot at an Oscar or two.
+So it’s no wonder that the release of the new feature is slated only for Disney+ and not for the big screen so far.
+If you want to see Lady and Tramp in their live-action debut, subscribe to Disney+ (or have an excellent friend who does and invites you over).
+Disney CEO Bob Iger says there was never any talk of making the feature film for the theater, but then again, Disney knows that at least a short theatrical run is needed to have a shot at an Oscar or two.

 Spaghetti or no spaghetti?

-As of now, it’s not clear whether the iconic spaghetti scene will be part of the new remake.
-(Heck, there’s not even a trailer out yet!)
-The scene from the 1955 film involves a plate of spaghetti, Tony’s Restaurant, “Bella Notte,” and a sweet romance between the blushing Lady and her new beau.
-Come on Disney; it’s just not “Lady and the Tramp” without the spaghetti.
+As of now, it’s still being determined whether the iconic spaghetti scene will be part of the new remake.
+(Heck, there’s yet to be a trailer out!)
+The location from the 1955 film involves a plate of spaghetti, Tony’s Restaurant, “Bella Notte,” and a sweet romance between the blushing Lady and her new beau.
+Come on, Disney; it’s not “Lady and the Tramp” without the spaghetti.
 And don’t forget the meatball!